talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 updates to our records.

 ## Cool, and what else can changesets do?
-Let's go into a little more detail about what exactly's going on in a changeset.
+Let's go into a little more detail about what exactly is going on in a changeset.

 As I mentioned earlier, changesets are powerful and they can do a lot of